tsileo/microblog.pub/README.md

  - Easy to customize (the theme is written Sass)
    - mobile-friendly theme
    - with dark and light version
- - IndieWeb stuff
+ - IndieWeb citizen
    - Microformats aware (exports `h-feed`, `h-entry`, `h-cards`, ...)
    - Exports RSS/Atom/[JSON](https://jsonfeed.org/) feeds
     - You stream/timeline is also available in an (authenticated) JSON feed
- - Comes with a tiny HTTP API to help posting new content and and read your inbox/notifications
- - Deployable with Docker (Docker compose for everything: dev, test and deployment)
    - Implements [IndieAuth](https://indieauth.spec.indieweb.org/) endpoints (authorization and token endpoint)
      - U2F support
      - You can use your ActivityPub identity to login to other websites/app
+ - Comes with a tiny HTTP API to help posting new content and and read your inbox/notifications
+ - Deployable with Docker (Docker compose for everything: dev, test and deployment)
  - Focused on testing
    - Tested against the [official ActivityPub test suite](https://test.activitypub.rocks/), see [the results](https://activitypub.rocks/implementation-report/)
    - [CI runs "federation" tests against two instances](https://d.a4.io/tsileo/microblog.pub)